-How long will I need to wear them for?
+How long will I need to wear the aligners for?

-My treatment should last 9 months but I think it can be anything from 6 months-12 months, depending on how your teeth are at the start.
+My treatment should last around 15 months in total but I think it can be anything from 6-18 months, depending on how your teeth are at the start.

 To give you an idea of the progress that my teeth have made so far, these photographs were taken before the treatment, after 3 months and then 6 months in.
 As you can see, after 6 months the top teeth are pretty much completely straight.
 The bottom ones have a little way to go.

 What does it feel like to wear Invisalign braces?

 Initially, wearing the clear aligner feels extremely weird.
 My mouth felt so dry all of the time and I was constantly thirsty.
 This feeling did calm down after about 2 months.